There is just something magical about flickering lights coming from a collection of lanterns.

 Kids can capture a bit of that magic with this simple recycled craft: Tin Can Lanterns.

 This year we started learning about the 50 states while going through American history.
-We started with a brief look at early explorers and then had a lot of fun studying Jamestown, making these wigwams as part of the unit.
+We started with a brief look at early explorers and then had a lot of fun studying Jamestown, making this wigwam craft as part of the unit.

 Kids Craft: Tin Can Lanterns